 The shortfin mako largely hunts by getting below their prey and looking up so as not to be seen.
-With the strongest shark bite ever recorded, at roughly 3,000 lbs. of force or 13,000 newtons, most prey never have a chance.
+With the strongest shark bite ever recorded, at roughly 3,000 lbs. of force or 13,000 newtons, most prey never has a chance.
 The bite was also the second most powerful of any animal on Earth with the first being the crocodile.

 Even with that, there are only nine recorded attacks on humans, including one fatality, by shortfin makos.